 The section of track from the lookout down to the security gate has now been recently cleared by a forestry mulcher to a width of 3 - 4 metres from the lookout turn-off the whole way down to the mine security gate.
 Note: Our orange flagging tape somehow survived the clearing!

 Walk just beyond the Dunwich shops on the road to Point Lookout to the Fruit Barn Coffee Shop for an excellent breakfast and coffee.

 Have morning tea or lunch in Dunwich at the Bakery.
 The bakery now has a few tables available subject to the COVID-19 restrictions.

-At the rear of the SPAR, the formerly Skip’s kitchen is still open for excellent burgers and chips.
-Unfortunately, the tables and chairs have been removed due to the restrictions, so you will need to find somewhere else to eat your burger.
+At the rear of the SPAR, another lunch option is the formerly Skip’s kitchen, still open for excellent burgers and chips.

 Toilets are down the slope next to the football club.
 Water bottles can be refilled here.
 There is also a tap under the Big Tree.

 For the Dunwich Walk in particular, especially during the hotter months, we recommend that you consider bringing a change of clothes, towel, soap etc. and having a shower at the clubhouse when you return.

 N.B.
 For the arachnophobics, there will be spiders and spider webs on the Lookout and Dunwich Walks but don’t worry - they are only large and quite friendly!

 So why not stretch your legs after your flight with some fresh sea air and exercise?